Too Young for Ghosts

-Too Young for Ghosts is a play by Janis Balodis.
+Too Young for Ghosts is a 1985 play by Janis Balodis.

+It was produced by both the Melbourne Theatre Company and Sydney Theatre Company in 1985, with subsequent productions in Brisbane in 1988 and Perth in 1991.

+Synopsis

 Probing two points of contact between European migrants and northern Queensland, the play entwines the experience of Latvian migrants in 1948 and the expeditions of Ludwig Leichhardt in 1845.

-It was produced by both the Melbourne Theatre Company and Sydney Theatre Company in 1985, with subsequent productions in Brisbane in 1988 and Perth in 1991.
+Critical reception

+In a brief review in The Age a reviewer called it "a powerful work told with humour and awareness".